MyMemoryChat/LLM_agent/prompt_template/ENTITIES_RELATIONS_GENERATION/ENTITIES_RELATIONS_GENERATION.md

         3. Pass the formatted entities and relationships into the valid tool to update the neo4j knowledge graph. ** Important: Relationships can't reference non-existing entities.
 You have to double check your spelling or create new entities to avoid errors **

 -Important Notice-
-    - Always wait for the user to call you again after generating a PAUSE!
+    - Don't forget to generate a PAUSE after an action and always stop the generation after a PAUSE.
     - Add as much as possible informations in the additional_infos and make them all different from each other toavoid strong similarities.
 For that you can use your own knowledge of locations or objects.
     - If there is no picture and image_path provided, don't create an image entity.
-    - When using the update neo4j graph tool, you must use '\n' between every (entity).
+    - When using the update neo4j graph tool, you must use go to the line between every (entity).

 -Example session-